 The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the waters.

 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

-Tired of having to continually brush webbing off the side of the garage?
-Or, worse yet, power wash or paint every few years to get rid of accumulated webs?
+Tired of having to continually wash cobwebs off the side of the garage?
+Or, worse yet, power wash or paint every few years to get rid of built-up webs?

-Something crawling on your body usually creates a variety of reactions: bothered at best, downright scary at worst.
+Something inching up on your body usually causes a number of reactions: bothered at best, downright scary at worst.

-Sometimes, believe it or not, more is truly less.
+Sometimes, believe it or not, more is really less.
 Mosquito repellent spraying is a prime example.

 Ticks are disgusting insects.
 They can be hazardous, too.
 The pinhead-size deer tick (one of two tick species in this area) can harbor Lyme disease.

 The Mosquito Guy's green and safe backyard treatment will keep away ticks which can carry Lyme disease but will not harm kids, bees, butterflies or earthworms.